trilioData/tvk-interop-plugins/docs/ocp-etcd-backup-restore/README.md

  		This argument is the api url for cluster.
 		Its in the below format:
 		"https://api.<cluster_name>\.\<domain\>:6443"
+                To check if URL is correct - try below command and see if it works.
+                "os login <api-server-url> -u <username> -p <password>" This is mandatory option.

 - **--ocp-cluster-user**:
 		User name to access OCP cluster.
+                This is mandatory option.
 - **--ocp-cluster-pass**:
 		Password for the --ocp-cluster-user to access cluster.
+                This is mandatory option.
 - **--log-location**:
 		specify the log file location. default: /tmp/etcd-ocp-backup.log

+#### Exampe

+ kubectl ocp-etcd-backup-restore -backup --target-name <target_ns> --target-namespace <target_ns> --api-server-url "https://api.<clustername>\.\<domain\>:6443" --ocp-cluster-user <user> --ocp-cluster-pass "<password>"

+  kubectl ocp-etcd-backup-restore -restore --api-server-url "https://api.<clustername>\.\<domain\>:6443" --ocp-cluster-user <user> --ocp-cluster-pass "<passwd>"